NIA taking over SUV case amounts to demoralising Mumbai Police: Raut | Law-Order

 Waze, an ''encounter specialist'', is also facing heat in the murder case of Thane-based businessman Mansukh Hiran who was in possession of the Scorpio.
 Hiran was found dead in a creek in Thane district on March 5.

 The state Anti-Terrorism Squad (ATS) is investigating the Hiran murder case.
-It had registered an FIR against unidentified persons days after Hiran's body was found.
+It had registered an FIR against unidentified person days after Hiran's body was found.

 Raut said the Mumbai Police were capable of investigating both the cases and involvement of central agencies ''wasn't required''.